 In this case, as knee braces are covered by Original Medicare, so they are covered by Medicare Advantage plans.

-You will need to contact you plan provider to find out about their network of doctors and suppliers.
+You will need to contact your plan provider to find out about their network of doctors and suppliers.

-If you use doctors or suppliers outside of your plans network you will doubtless lose coverage.
+If you use doctors or suppliers outside your plan’s network, you will doubtless lose coverage.

 Durable Medical Equipment generally covered by Medicare if you qualify